openmaptiles/openmaptiles-tools/README.md

 # download to the target dir by passing -d ... param to aria2c
 download-osm planet -- -d ./downloads

-# download New Zealand extract from Geofabrik
+# download New Zealand extract from Geofabrik, together with the state file
+download-osm geofabrik new-zealand --state state.txt

+# List all extracts available from Geofabrik
-download geofabrik australia-oceania/new-zealand
+download-osm list geofabrik
 ```

 ### Generate SQL code to create MVT tiles directly by PostGIS